OpenMDAO/dymos/docs/source/user_guide/phases/simulate/simulate.rst

 segments is too low or the transcription order of the segments is too low).
-The ability to start from numerically propagated solutions is particularly useful for the high-order Gauss-Lobatto method, where invalid dynamics at the discretization nodes can lead to wildly inaccurate state values at the collocation nodes.
+The ability to start from numerically propagated solutions is particularly useful for the high-order Gauss-Lobatto method, where invalid dynamics at the discretization nodes can lead to wildly inaccurate state values at the collocation nodes due to the interpolation step.

 Finally, the accuracy of implicit integration schemes is a function of the collocation grid (the number of segments and the polynomial order on each segment).
 In this regard, using simulate